trans-ai/trans-ai.github.io/index.md

 ## contact

 * In order to join this group, send an EOI with CV to Dr. Rohitash Chandra ( c dot rohitash at gmail dot com).
 Affliate membership also welcome.
-* Note that you have to be active in the group discuission list hosted at googlegroups with at least one discussion post every 3 months.
-Else you will be listed in the past member category in the following year.
+* Note that you have to be active in the group discuission list hosted at googlegroups.